Asquith - Mount Colah

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode-level ATO data for financial year 2022 shows Asquith - Mount Colah SA2 had a median taxpayer income of $59,048 and an average of $75,353.
-Nationally, these figures are high, compared to Greater Sydney's median of $56,994 and average of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $66,494 (median) and $84,855 (average).
-Census 2021 income data ranks Asquith - Mount Colah's household, family, and personal incomes highly, between the 79th and 89th percentiles nationally.
-Income analysis reveals that 31.9% of residents earn $1,500-$2,999 weekly (7,488 individuals), similar to the metropolitan region at 30.9%.
-A substantial proportion, 40.1%, earns above $3,000 weekly, indicating strong economic capacity.
-High housing costs consume 15.7% of income, but strong earnings place disposable income at the 88th percentile nationally.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Asquith - Mount Colah SA2 had a median taxpayer income of $59,048 and an average of $75,353.
+Nationally, these figures are high compared to Greater Sydney's median of $56,994 and average of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes for September 2025 would be approximately $66,494 (median) and $84,855 (average).
+Census 2021 income data ranks household, family, and personal incomes in Asquith - Mount Colah between the 79th and 89th percentiles nationally.
+Income analysis reveals that 31.9% of residents earn between $1,500 and $2,999 weekly (7,488 residents), similar to the metropolitan region where 30.9% fall into this bracket.
+Notably, 40.1% earn above $3,000 per week, indicating strong economic capacity in the suburb.
+High housing costs consume 15.7% of income, but strong earnings place disposable income at the 88th percentile.
 The area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income